Indoor Air Quality: What You Thought You Knew

 Welcome back to Metro Screenworks!
 In our last blog, we discussed the health benefits of fresh air and indoor air quality.
 The quality of the air around us can make a big impact on our health.
 During a season when nearly everyone is signing up for health clubs, buying more kale than they normally would, and hoping that this is the year that they get healthy, it is important to consider all aspects of our health.
 Having a fully healthy body isn’t just about going to the gym or what we eat; all aspects of our environment have an impact on our health.
 With that in mind, we continue our conversation from our last blog post, and discuss the many myths that people believe about indoor air quality.

 Keep reading to learn more and shop Metro Screenworks’ full selection of window screens.
-We provide window screens in custom sizes, traditional and specialty materials, as well as screen doors, and more.
+We provide air filtration window screens with P.M 2.5 and PM 10 in custom sizes, traditional and specialty materials, as well as screen doors, and more.
 We have been providing the nation with top-quality screens for over 30 years.
+Shop our air filtration screens that can filter out airborne allergens, ultra-fine dust, and more.
 Visit Metro Screenworks.com to see why so many have stopped shopping at their local home improvement store and trust us with their screen needs.

 5 Indoor Air Quality Myths